-range 0 -7: within specified range, multiple ranges allowed number 0 ...
+range 0-7: within specified range, multiple ranges allowed number 0 ...
 7: specific level number, may be combined with range opcode - Specifies an operational code that identifies the application.

-Values range 0-255: within specified range, multiple ranges allowed number 0 ...
-255: specific level number, may be combined with range out-profile-rate no out-profile-rate will be market as discard eligible.
-The rate defined is a global rate limit for the interface regardless of the number of subscribers or hosts are present on the SAP/interface.
+Values range 0-255: within specified range, multiple ranges allowed number 0 .. .255: specific level number, may be combined with range out-profile-rate no out-profile-rate will be market as discard eligible.
+The rate defined is a global rate limit for the interface regardless of the number of traffic flows.
 It is a per-SAP/interface rate.